Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Journaling had such a profound impact on me, and still does to this day, that I wrote an e-book on the topic.

 When journaling, it’s best to have a plain piece of paper or notepad, a pen and some alone time.
-You want to avoid distractions, so you can get into a flow state, where you simply write whatever comes up, and time stands still.
+You want to avoid distractions so you can get into flow state, where you simply write whatever comes up, and time stands still.

 This has an amazing ability to reduce anxiety in the body and get you into the present moment.

-You also have access to 30 free journal prompts from this article which will kick start the writing process for you, helping you get started.
+You also have access to 30 free journal prompts from this article, which will help you get started by kicking start the writing process.

 Cognitive Behavioral Therapy